 Avoid alcohol, spicy or greasy foods, tomatoes, citrus, chocolate, and mint.

-Sleep with an extra pillow or bed wedge to keep your esophagus above your stomach.
+Sleep on your left side, or with an extra pillow or bed wedge to keep your esophagus above your stomach (Note, sidesleeping requires a thicker pillow than backsleeping to support your neck).

 Don’t eat large meals or late in the evening.